SighingSnow/IFIR/README.md

 <a name="mteb"></a>
 ## :rocket: MTEB

-IFIR has been integrated into the [MTEB benchmark](https://mteb.org/benchmarks/ifir) and is now available for evaluation.
+IFIR has been integrated into the [MTEB benchmark](https://mteb.org/benchmarks/ifir) v2.0.0 branch and is now available for evaluation.
 You can use the following code to evaluate your model on IFIR:

 ```python
 import mteb